Lost & Found (Jorja Smith album)

 Lost & Found is the debut studio album by English singer Jorja Smith.
 It was released on 8 June 2018 by FAMM, with distribution from The Orchard.
 Writing and recording for the album took place over five years in London and Los Angeles.
 The sessions featured contributions from producers such as Jeff Kleinman, Michael Uzowuru, Tom Misch, Maaike Lebbing, among others.

 Lost & Found was acclaimed by music critics, who commended its composition, style, lyrical content and Smith's vocal delivery.
 It was included in several year-end best album lists and was nominated for the Mercury Prize.
 It debuted at number three on the UK Albums Chart and number one on the UK R&B Chart.
-Internationally the album performed moderately making appearances on charts in the United States, Australia, New Zealand and Ireland.
+Internationally, the album performed moderately, making appearances on charts in the United States, Australia, New Zealand and Ireland.
 It was supported by the singles: "Blue Lights", "Where Did I Go?", "Teenage Fantasy" and "February 3rd", and has gone on to be certified Gold in the UK and France.

 Background

 In 2015 at the age of 18, Smith moved to London and was living with her aunt and uncle, working as a Starbucks barista, spending breaks recording lyrics into Voicenotes on her phone.
-Her move to London inspired the album's title, Smith travelled to Ladbroke Grove and had a realisation that she felt lost, yet knew exactly where she wanted to be: "I feel like wherever I go I'm still quite lost, but there's a sense of 'found' in that I'm right where I want to be.
+Her move to London inspired the album's title, as when Smith travelled to Ladbroke Grove she had a realisation that she felt lost, yet knew exactly where she wanted to be: "I feel like wherever I go I'm still quite lost, but there's a sense of 'found' in that I'm right where I want to be.
 Lost and found is how I feel."
 During college Smith was researching racial discrimination towards students, which would influence "Blue Lights".
 The song was released to SoundCloud in early 2016 and featured a Dizzee Rascal sample.
 The song was picked up by Stormzy and Skrillex upon release, and in March 2017 Smith met with Drake to record vocals for his More Life playlist.

 Smith followed an unconventional style when creating the album.
 Smith had already written all the album's songs before she decided she wanted to release an album.
 Her label suggested she pick songs from a list she had already worked on and create the album from them.
 Unlike other albums Lost & Found has no concept and instead was a collection of songs written by Smith from the age of 16 to 21.
 Smith co-wrote "The One" with her boyfriend and producer Joel Compass.
 The night before the song was conceived Smith and Compass decided not to make their relationship official as Smith was set to go on tour to America.
 This led Smith and Compass to create "The One" which discusses meeting the right person at the wrong time.